Skip Navigation

 • The animal is not housebroken;

-• The animal is in spaces that were not previously approved by the Support and Accessibility Program Manager; or,
+• The animal is in spaces that were not previously approved by the Accessibility Office; or,

 • The animal handler fails to comply with this Policy.